 Agricultural District Review

 Orange County will be undertaking its 8-year review of agricultural districts in the County.
-See https://www.orangecountygov.com/268/Eight-Year-Review for more information, noting that the April 15 deadline for district modifications may (or may not) be extended due to the COVID-19 pandemic.
+See https://www.orangecountygov.com/268/Eight-Year-Review for more information.
+The deadline for district modifications has been extended to June 30, 2020 due to the COVID-19 pandemic.

 HeatSmart Orange County